 October – David gives interviews to radio talk shows in Argentina, Venezuela, Ghana, Guinea, Italy, England, Canada, India, Malaysia, Australia, and three different radio stations in Ireland.

-Between June and October David gave over 60 interviews to newspapers, websites and radio stations.
-David and Kimberly received calls and emails from fans from all over the United States and from over 20 countries including…Canada, England, Ireland, Australia, Kenya, Mexico, Brazil, India, and China.
+Between June and October 2014 David gave over 60 interviews to newspapers, websites and radio stations.
+David received calls and emails from fans from all over the United States and from over 20 countries including…Canada, England, Ireland, Australia, Kenya, Mexico, Brazil, India, and China.
+As of 2021 David has given over 200 interviews about The Vault and news of The Vault has appeared in over 90 countries.

-> The original clip was rerun on CNN National.
+The original story by Aaron Boerner, this story was rerun on CNN International.

 NBC Nightly News with Lester Holt